Who can the Office of Professional Practice (OPP) investigate?

 - A revocation, in essence, takes the certificate away.
 If the educator wishes to be reinstated, the burden of proof of good moral character/personal fitness is upon him/her to show why the certificate should be reinstated.

-- An educator may surrender his/her certificate at any time to OPP by filling out the Voluntary Surrender Form (Word).
+- An educator may surrender his/her certificate at any time to OPP by filling out the Voluntary Surrender Form.

 What are the educator’s appeal rights?

 If disciplinary action is proposed, an educator can appeal to OSPI’s Informal Review Committee (comprised of nine educators—3 teachers, 3 administrators, and 3 ESAs).
-Further appeal can be made to an Administrative Law Judge, with specific discipline warranting additional appeal to the State Board of Education and Superior Court.
+Further appeal can be made to an Administrative Law Judge, with specific discipline warranting additional appeal to Superior Court.

 Who can find out if there’s been any kind of an investigation about an educator?